dangvanthanh/vue-rollup-plugin/README.md

 # Vue Rollup Plugin Template

-> Template for bundle Vue component or plugin
+> Template for bundle Vue component or plugin for NPM

 ## Usage